 The nine Ossetian cases are described below:

-1- Nominative: The nominative case does not have a marker in the singular (it has the suffix /æ/ as its marker for the plural).
+1- Nominative: The nominative case does not have a marker in the singular (in the plural, we may view the /ə/ in the nominative form of the pluralizing suffix /tə/ as a nominative marker).
 It must be noted that the use of the Ossetian “nominative” case is wider than the general use of the term “nominative” in most languages.
 It is used for subjects, direct objects (when the direct object is indefinite or impersonal), vocative constructions, time adverbs (in some cases), etc. Both the morphology and the semantics of the nominative case suggest that it is the default case in Ossetian.

-4- Allative: It is marked with the suffix /mæ/ (мæ) for the singular and the suffix /æm/ (æм) for the plural.
+4- Allative: It is marked with the suffix /mə/ (мæ) for the singular.
 It answers to the question “to what”, usually indicating direction.

 6- Incessive: Marked with the suffix /ɨ/ (ы), this case typically answers to the questions “in what” and “where”.
 Only the third person personal pronouns have independent incessive forms.

-7- Adessive: The adessive case is marked by the suffixes /ɨɫ/ and /wɨɫ/.
+7- Adessive: The adessive case is marked by the suffixe /ɨl/.
 It typically answers to the questions “on what” and “about what”.

-8- Equative: It is marked by the suffix /ɑw/ (ау) and typically answers to the questions “how” and “like what”.
+8- Equative: It is marked by the suffix /aw/ (ау) and typically answers to the questions “how” and “like what”.

 Personal Pronouns